 To gain access to the victim’s accounts, criminals usually rely on alarming emotions: “your card is blocked,” “outside interference has been detected,” etc. The “head of the bank’s security service” may call or receive an SMS asking you to go to a site that imitates a banking resource, but is actually a fraudulent resource.
 So they try to find out the PIN code from the account owner or send a one-time password, which will be the key to your account.

 Around the holidays, everything is the other way around - they play on the positive.
-The “manager” calls or writes and reports that the bank’s regular customers have a New Year’s bonus of 300 hryvnia.
-Or a 70% discount at the spa, lamb tying or a pink pony...
+The “manager” calls or writes and reports that regular customers of the bank have a New Year’s bonus of 300 hryvnia.
+Or a 70% discount at a spa salon, lamb mating or a pink pony...
 The form of the gift does not matter, because the content is the same - receive data, and with it access to the card.

 Deceptive charity